Catholic University of South Sudan

-The Catholic University of South Sudan (abbreviated as CUofSS for short) is a university located in South Sudan.
-CUofSS consists of two campuses; one in the capital of Juba, while the other is located in the city of Wau.
+The Catholic University of South Sudan (CUofSS) is a university located in South Sudan.
+CUofSS consists of two campuses; one in the capital of Juba, the other in Wau.
 The university is fairly new as it was established and operating since 2008.
 However, the university was founded approximately three years before the independence of South Sudan.

 History

 In July 2007, five bishops from Sudan decided to establish a Catholic university that would have campuses and institutions in both northern and southern Sudan.
 The Catholic University of South Sudan opened with 50 pioneer students on 29 September 2008, as a private institution of higher education.
 In its first year of operation of the 2008–2009 academic year, the school enrolled 250 students, which is reported to be a high number for a country like that.
 The Jesuit Father Michael Schultheis served as its first vice-chancellor (2008–2013), followed by Dr fr.
 Matthew Pagan Daniel.
 In 2013, the campus in Wau started a project establishing new areas of study, including mineralogy and mining studies.
 The campus fully instituted these by 2014.